 Click here for the application link.
 All grant applications are due by February 28, 2022.

-The Farm at St Joe’s Ann Arbor is currently hiring 1 full time positions!!
+The Farm at Trinity Health Ann Arbor is currently hiring 1 full time position!!
 We are thrilled to be growing our team to be able to further our mission to grow a healthy community.
-We also have

 Did you know that growing your own garden can help improve physical health, emotional wellbeing, and social interaction?
 Amanda Sweetman, regional director of Farming and Healthy Lifestyles at St. Joe’s, demonstrates how you can easily create your own salad bar at home.
 It’s low cost, it’s healthy and it tastes great!
 Watch our video: